nekromoff/kde-migrant/README.md

 ### CLI: Usage and help
 ![help](https://github.com/user-attachments/assets/324be6f1-e4fb-4d4b-ab9b-178a51948ac4)

+## FAQ
+> Is it possible to add different folders to back up (e.g. not located in user home directory)?

+Yes, edit `migrant.php` and edit these constants: `FOLDERS_SCAN` and `FILES_SCAN`.
+Add paths to scan.
+Note that user has to have read access to them in order to back them up.

+> How can I change matching pattern for one-click group such as `KDE` checkbox on top?

+Edit `KDE_MATCH` constant and add your pattern separated by `|` pipe character.
+E.g. add `|user` to include all folders+files containing `user` in their name.

 ## Please ⭐ star 🌟 this repo, if you like it and use it.